Within This Page

-Excellence in Project Management is achieved through a structured process that includes multiple phases:
+Excellence in Project Management with a successful outcome is achieved through a structured process that includes multiple phases:

 The process balances the key project constraints and provides a tool for making decisions throughout the project based on stakeholder values, performance metrics, established procedures and project goals.